tball78/AlexaPi/README.md

 `git clone https://github.com/cwalk/AlexaPi.git`

 **THE DEFAULT `main.py` USES THE WII REMOTE.
 IF YOU WANT TO USE THE PUSHBUTTON, RENAME `main.py` to `mainWiiRemote.py` AND RENAME `mainPushButton.py` TO `main.py` INSTEAD.**

+If you are using ethernet instead of WiFi, please change line 31 in `setup.sh` to say "ifconfig eth0" instead of "ifconfig wlan0".

 Run the setup script: `./setup.sh`